ab12gu/technical-notes/docs/manufacturing/textiles/README.md

 - prone to shrinkage like cotton
 - wisk's away moisture (not as good as wool)

+Alt: Acrylic

+- also petroleum based
+- but has a softer/wool like feel, more fragile

 ### Wool

 - merino wool comes from merino sheep